microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ## DebugSettings.XamlResourceReferenceFailed Event

 Occurs when a [XAML resource reference](https://learn.microsoft.com/en-us/windows/apps/design/style/xaml-resource-dictionary) cannot be resolved.

+This API is modeled on the `DebugSettings.BindingFailed` event.
+Like XAML resource references, classic Bindings cannot be modeled solely through static evaluation, e.g. at compile-time, and so a run-time event when a failure occurs is the best approach for providing developers with a means of determining the root cause.

 _Spec note: is there a version of the 'ResourceDictionary and XAML resource references' article that links to the Windows App SDK documentation for relevant APIs?_